plone/documentation/docs/conceptual-guides/package-management.md

 It not only installs packages, but can set up other things using an extensible system of "recipes."

-Buildout does not install Python packages into a virtualenv.
+Buildout does not install Python packages into a virtual environment.
 Instead, it creates scripts that add the necessary packages to `sys.path` before running the script target.

 ## Manage frontend Node.js packages